Specimen Name Result Units Range

 • albumin products in AU are >96% albumin

-• generous albumin replacement would not be expected to cause this rise
+• albumin replacement per se would not be expected to cause this rise

-• if GG (+) then this would artificially lower the observed AG
+• ↑GG (+'ve) may artificially lower the observed AG

 • severity of clinical picture, c.f. observed AG

-• origin of clinical picture, e.g. underlying MM or hepatic disease
+• origin of clinical picture, e.g. underlying MM, auto-immune or hepatic disease